Liberty University: Carter Glass Mansion

-The Carter Glass Mansion, also called Montview, is a house built in 1923 for Carter Glass, a newspaper publisher, U.S. senator who worked to disenfranchise African Americans, U.S. Treasury Secretary under President Woodrow Wilson, and Chairman of the Senate Appropriations Committee and President Pro Tempore of the Senate during the presidency of Franklin D. Roosevelt.
+The Carter Glass Mansion, also called Montview, is a house built in 1923 for Carter Glass, a newspaper publisher, U.S. senator, U.S. treasury secretary under President Woodrow Wilson, and Chairman of the Senate Appropriations Committee and President Pro Tempore of the Senate during the presidency of Franklin D. Roosevelt.
 The 1 1/2-story house, which is flanked by slightly smaller ells, has 18 in walls of quartz fieldstone quarried from the property and a grey gambrel roof.
 It is listed on the National Register of Historic Places and Virginia Landmarks Register.

 The 1.7 acre estate was purchased by Liberty University in the late 1970s to be the headquarters of the university administration.
 It housed the main office of university founder Jerry Falwell, who died at his desk on May 15, 2007.
 Falwell and his wife were buried on the rear lawn of the mansion and a memorial to Falwell was placed there, overlooking the rest of the campus.
 The estate is now largely a tourist site, with Falwell's office preserved in its 2007 condition and the upstairs section of the mansion converted to a bed and breakfast for Liberty University guests.

 Center for Creation Studies and Creation Hall

-According to its literature, the Center for Creation Studies is committed to the study of the origin of the universe, the earth, life, and diversification of species, equipping students to contend for their faith in the creation account in Genesis using science, reason, and the Scriptures.
-Young Earth creationism asserts that the Earth was created by supernatural acts by God approximately 6,000 and 10,000 years ago rather than the geological explanation of more than 4.5 billion years.
+According to its literature, the Center for Creation Studies aims to study the origin of the universe, the earth, life, and diversification of species, equipping students to contend for their faith in the creation account in Genesis using science, reason, and the Scriptures.
+Young Earth creationism asserts that the Earth was created by supernatural acts by God 6,000 to 10,000 years ago rather than the scientific consensus that it accreted more than 4.5 billion years ago.

 David A. DeWittis is the director of the Center for Creation Studies.

-Creation Hall, on the second floor of the Center for Natural Sciences, is "dedicated to promoting young-Earth creation."
-Displays include replicas of post-Flood humans and fossils buried during Noah's flood.
+Creation Hall, on the second floor of the Center for Natural Sciences, is "dedicated to promoting young-Earth creation".
+Displays include replicas claimed to be of post-Flood humans and fossils allegedly buried during Noah's flood.